PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 root@mbed-linux-os-1234:~# lsblk --noheadings --output "MOUNTPOINT,KNAME" | awk '$1=="/" {print $2}'
 ```

-This command prints the name of the block device currently mounted at `/` (e.g. "mmcblk1p3").
+This command prints the name of the block device currently mounted at `/` (for example, "mmcblk1p3").

 For example, when the first root file system partition is active, you might see: